scala/docs.scala-lang/_tour/variances.md

 class Baz[A]  // An invariant class
 ```

+An intuitive explanation: A is a spec of a product delivered in a container.
+As an intelligent producer I cannot _make_ worse then spec, hence +A (i.e. whatever by spec, but maybe _plus_ some features).
+BTW "+" also stands for "adding", i.e. producing things, whereas "-" for "taking", i.e. consuming things.
+As an intelligent consumer I can not _rely_ on features beyond spec (in fact the only thing I can rely on is the obvious fact that I received _something_), hence -A.

 ### Covariance

 A type parameter `A` of a generic class can be made covariant by using the annotation `+A`.
 For some `class List[+A]`, making  `A` covariant implies that for two types `A` and `B` where `A` is a subtype of `B`, then `List[A]` is a subtype of `List[B]`.
 This allows us to make very useful and intuitive subtyping relationships using generics.